-- 6.D.8.
-All "out" calls must be made "promptly"; otherwise, the ball is presumed to still be in play.
-"Promptly" is defined as calling "out" prior to the ball being hit by the opponent or before the ball becomes dead. - 6.D.9.
-In doubles play, if one player calls the ball "out" and the partner calls it "in," then doubt exists and the team's call will be "in."
-Any player may appeal a call to the referee.
-If the referee did not see the ball, the ball is considered in. - 6.D.10.
-"Out" line calls should be promptly signaled by voice and/or hand signal (as described in Rule 13.E.2). - 6.D.11.
-While the ball is in the air, if a player yells "out," "no," "bounce it," or any other words to communicate to their partner that the ball may be out, it shall be considered player communication only and not considered a line call. - 6.D.12.
+- 6.D.9.
+"Out" line calls should be promptly signaled by voice and/or hand signal (as described in Rule 13.E.2). - 6.D.10.
+While the ball is in the air, if a player yells "out," "no," "bounce it," or any other words to communicate to their partner that the ball may be out, it shall be considered player communication only and not considered a line call. - 6.D.11.
 An "out" call made after the ball bounces is a line call.

 The ball is dead and play shall stop.
 If, upon appeal, the referee overrules any type of "out" call, it is a fault against the player or team that made the "out" call.
 Exception: If the match has line judges, the baseline and sideline judges are responsible for the call.
-(See Rule 13.E.) - 6.D.13.
+(See Rule 13.E.2) - 6.D.12.
 After the completion of a rally, players may overrule a partner's line call, an officiating team's line call, or an opponent's "in" call to their own disadvantage.